Gen2ly/power-backlight/readme.md

 ### Description

-Set screen backlight brightness dependent on power source type.
-Should work on most computer types.
+Set screen backlight brightness dependent on power source type; with udev rule backlight is adjusted on change of power source.
+Requires graphic driver support for ACPI in `ic|/sys/class/backlight`.

 ### Usage

-With udev rule in place, it will be evident on first power source change if it works.
+When first power source change occurs it will be evident if it works.
 Edit `/etc/default/power-backlight.conf` to change values.